1Hive/redemptions-app/docs/overview.md

 <br />

 Redemptions is an Aragon app that enables redeeming organizations tokens for organization assets.

-The redemptions app allows your organization to create a vault that exchanges your native token for an underlying asset.
-For example, the 1Hive native token is HONEY, but often times organization members will want DAI or ETH.
-The redemptions vault allows BEEs to exchange the HONEY they earn by contributing to the hive for the underlying asset of the vault.
+Users can choose which assets held within an organization’s Vault are eligible for redemption.
+Then members of the organization can redeem (burn) their DAO membership tokens in exchange for a proportional amount of the organization's eligible assets.
+This means that if members of the org disagree with a vote they can "rage-quit" and take their share of the assets with them in exchange for burning their membership token (like in MolochDAO).

 ## User Guide

-The Redemptions [userguide](docs/user-guide.md) explains how an end user can interact with Redemptions to add, remove, and redeem tokens.
+The Redemptions [user guide](docs/user-guide.md) explains how an end user can interact with Redemptions to add, remove, and redeem tokens.

 ## Docs